Bedrock-Layouts/Bedrock/packages/center/README.md

 # `@bedrock-layout/center`

-Layout helper that centers the content
+A layout helper component that centers the content

 Full docs at: [bedrock-layout.dev](https://bedrock-layout.dev/)

+---

 ## When to Use

-Used to center content on the screen
+Use the `Center` component when you want to center the content and clamp it at the desired width, and can also center the children and text alignment.

+---

 ## How to install

 `npm install @bedrock-layout/center`

+or

+`yarn add @bedrock-layout/center`

+---

 ## Usage